 Dr. Quinn currently sees patients at interdisciplinary clinics in Ann Arbor, Integrative Healthcare Providers and Integrative Empowerment.
 Her clinical experience includes four years at the Integrative Medicine department at Beaumont Hospital where she focused on integrative oncology, women’s health and cardio-metabolic disease.
 She has also previously provided services at Michigan Associates of Acupuncture and Integrative Medicine, and Shalva Psychiatry.

-In 2013 she trained with Julia Ross (The Mood Cure, The Diet Cure) in the use of amino acid and neuronutrient therapy for integrative mental health, an effective and non-invasive approach to improving mood, energy and sleep.
+In 2013 she trained with Julia Ross (The Mood Cure, The Diet Cure) in the use of neuronutrient therapy for integrative mental health, an effective and non-invasive approach to improving mood, energy and sleep.
 Since 2016, Diana has been studying as a shamanic practitioner with The Power Path, with a root in the practices of the Mexican Huichol tradition as well as the Shipibo of the Peruvian Amazon.
 More information about shamanism and shamanic healing can be found here.

 Committed to increasing access to naturopathic medicine, Dr. Quinn served as President of the Michigan Association of Naturopathic Physicians (MANP) from 2007 to 2011, and as Legislative Chair until 2012.
 She was a founding member of the Ann Arbor Holistic Chamber of Commerce.
 She is a member of Physicians for Social Responsibility, and Society for Shamanic Practice, and Center for Shamanic Education and Exchange.
 Dr. Quinn maintains a naturopathic license in the state of Vermont.
 Due to the lack of licensing naturopathic medicine in the state of Michigan, she is unable to provide primary care or accept insurance, but she offers a sliding scale in effort to increase access to holistic medicine for those who seek it.